lorenzom222/Block-Climbers/README.md

 **Author: Lorenzo Mendoza**

-# My Game

 A 2D platformer game where players control climbers who must compete to be the first to reach the top of an obstacle course.

 ## Introduction

 In this game, players use the arrow keys to move their climbers left and right and to jump.
-They must avoid obstacles and enemies, and try to reach the top of the course before their opponent.
+They must avoid obstacles and try to reach the top of the course before their opponent.
 The first player to reach the top wins the round.

 ## Controls